sonictim/SMDupeRemover/README.md

 # SMDupeRemover
  CLI tool to find and remove duplicate filenames in Soundminer SQLITE databases.

-##### USE AT YOUR OWN RISK I OFFER NO SUPPORT OF ANY KIND
+##### USE AT YOUR OWN RISK I OFFER NO SUPPORT OF ANY KIND.
+BACK UP YOUR DATABASES BEFORE YOU USE THIS PROGRAM!
-##### THIS LITERALLY DELETES RECORDS FROM YOUR DATABASE, SO I ADVISE YOU NEVER USE IT UNLESS YOU ARE VERY CERTAIN

 ## INSTALLATION:
-DOWNLOAD:
+> DOWNLOAD:

 If you are a mac user, the compiled binary is found in the `Mac Universal Binary` folder.
 I find it easiest to copy it to the same folder as your Soundminer Databases and run from there.
 If you don't know where those are, you probably shouldn't be running this program.

-BUILD:
+> BUILD:

 It's written in rust.
 If you know how to build things in rust, then go nuts!
 I also made a little build script that helps me make the mac universal binary and copies the final program to my Soundminer Databases Folder.